-Just when we thought every possible alternative tube map idea had been realised, the experts at Royal Observatory Greenwich have hit us with a new one — the night sky tube map.
+Just when we thought every possible alternative tube map idea had been realised, the experts at Royal Observatory Greenwich have hit us with another — the night sky tube map.

 Astronomers teamed up with TfL to create the space -themed offering.
 Each of the 11 London Underground lines, plus the DLR, Overground, trams, TfL Rail and Emirates Air Line represents a different astronomical subject.